November 16, 2024

 Binance USD (BUSD)

 BUSD is a fiat-backed stablecoin issued by Binance in partnership with Paxos.
 It is highly regulated, with regular audits conducted by top accounting firms, ensuring that it is fully backed by U.S. dollars.
-BUSD operates on multiple blockchains and while BUSD has not faced the same level of controversy as Tether, its association with Binance could attract regulatory scrutiny, especially given the increasing pressure on crypto exchanges globally.
+BUSD operates on multiple blockchains and while BUSD has not faced the same level of controversy as Tether, its association with Binance could attract regulatory scrutiny, especially given the increasing pressure on globally.

 How to Use Stablecoins